-Within The Oaks CE Learning Federation, the Executive Headteacher Mr Mathew Bowen is the senior manager and responsible for all staff.
-If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should in the first place make the Executive Headteacher aware.
+Within the Oaks CE Learning Federation, the headteacher Mr M Bowen is the senior manager and responsible for all staff.
+If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should in the first place make the headteacher aware.

-If your concern is about the Executive Headteacher, you should raise this with the Chair of Governors via email: j.wright@lyndhurst.hants.sch.uk
+If your concern is about the headteacher, you should raise this with the Chair of Governors.
+This can be done either via email or through a sealed envelope, marked confidential FOA chair of Governors.